thomas0sae/neighar.com.github.io/_posts/2024-04-15-neighar-first-private-social-network-for-neighborhoods.md

 Introduction:

 [Neighar](https://neighar.com/download), officially launched on November 17,2023, acts as a tool to enhance local ties and promote communication among neighbors.
 Addressing the concern that social media often leads to individual isolation despite facilitating widespread sharing, [Neighar](https://neighar.com/download) seeks to reverse this trend by emphasizing geographical closeness.
-Developed by Sunish Easo, the platform enables neighbors to engage and discuss community-related issues.
+Developed by Tom, Alan, and Abhi, the platform enables neighbors to engage and discuss community-related issues.

 [Neighar](https://neighar.com/download) serves as a solution to the diminishing neighborly interactions caused by the widespread use of digital tools.
 Following a successful year of testing in 175 neighborhoods across 26 states, the platform has gained popularity through word of mouth, linking locals in a way that's compared to a public utility.